The Sun Also Rises

 by Ernest Hemingway

-Mike is that guy we all know who’s really rude and usually totally inappropriate, but still a lot of fun to be around.
+We all know Mike.
+He's a proto-bro.
+He's really rude and usually totally inappropriate, but still a lot of fun to be around... until he's just not anymore.
 Yes, he always says the wrong thing.
 No, he has no verbal filter whatsoever.
 Perhaps he doesn’t even have a conscience.
-Despite all of these things, Mike is still entertaining and even somewhat sympathetic.
+Despite all of these things, Mike is still entertaining and even somewhat (and that's a loaded "somewhat") sympathetic.